Spice (musician): 2023-present: Health scare and Mirror 25

-Business ventures
+Business venture

 In 2009, Spice launched her clothing boutique chain Spicey Couture in Jamaica.
 The chain had branches in Kingston, May Pen and Montego Bay.
 As of 2020, the chain is no longer active.

 In 2010, Spice opened a beauty salon called Spicey Salon in Kingston.
 She also opened a sports bar and lounge called 8 Ball in her hometown of Portmore.

 In May 2019, Spice launched Faces & Laces, an online beauty store that initially offered a line of wigs.
 Later that year, cosmetic products were added to the beauty line.
+As of 2024, the Faces & Laces website URL redirects to the Graci Noir homepage.

 In October 2020, Spice launched her clothing line called Graci Noir.
+Some of the website's cosmetic products still carry the Faces & Laces name.

 Philanthropy

 In 2016, Spice launched a back-to-school sponsorship competition via Instagram.
 Fans were asked to remix one of Spice's songs in an educational way for a chance to earn an all-expense-paid scholarship.
-The scholarship included fully paid tuition, fully covered book list, uniforms and school supplies.
+The scholarship included fully paid tuition, a fully covered book list, uniforms, and school supplies.
 The winner was selected based on the highest number of likes for the remix.

-In 2018, Spice founded the Grace Hamilton Women Empowerment Foundation (GHWEF), which aims to enrich women through education, business and entrepreneurship.
+In 2018, Spice founded the Grace Hamilton Women Empowerment Foundation (GHWEF), which aims to enrich women through education, business, and entrepreneurship.
 In August 2019, Spice hosted a back-to-school giveaway in Kingston through the foundation, providing school supplies to more than 500 children.

 Personal life

 In 2009, Spice became engaged to her boyfriend Nicholas Lall, whom she had been dating since 2006.
 The couple called off the engagement and ended their relationship in 2016.
-They have two children, a son born in 2007 and a daughter born in 2011.
+They have two children; their son Nicholas was born in 2007, and their daughter, Nicholatoy, was born in 2011.
+In 2021, Nicholas was credited as a featured artist on Spice's song "Po-Po" from her debut album 10.

 In 2020, Spice began dating American cinematographer Justin Budd, whom she met in Atlanta.
 The couple ended their relationship in 2022.